 - you’re too breathless to talk

-- your wheezing, coughing, and other symptoms are getting worse
+- your wheezing, coughing, and other symptoms are

 - you have low readings on your peak flow monitor

-- your symptoms don’t improve after using your rescue inhaler
+- your symptoms don’t improve after using your

 Frequent, severe asthma attacks can change the structure of your lungs.
 This process is called airway remodeling.
 Your airways become thicker and narrower, making it harder to breathe even when you’re not having an asthma attack.
 Airway remodeling can also cause you to have more frequent asthma attacks.

 Living with severe asthma for many years can also increase your risk for chronic obstructive pulmonary disease (COPD).
 This condition includes a cluster of lung conditions like emphysema and chronic bronchitis.
 People with COPD cough a lot, produce too much mucus, and have trouble breathing.